Iconic memory: Variations of the partial report procedure

 Averbach & Coriell's partial report paradigm.

 Visual bar cue

-A small variation in Sperling's partial report procedure which yielded similar results was the use of a visual bar marker instead of an auditory tone as the retrieval cue.
+A small variation in Sperling's partial report procedure that yielded similar results was the use of a visual bar marker instead of an auditory tone as the retrieval cue.
 In this modification, participants were presented with a visual display of 2 rows of 8 letters for 50 ms. The probe was a visual bar placed above or below a letter's position simultaneously with array offset.
 Participants had an average accuracy of 65% when asked to recall the designated letter.